ianstormtaylor/pg-sql-helpers/Readme.md

 `
 ```

 Create a SQL "WHERE" clause from a set of `params`, with optional `table` name string.
 Useful when writing dynamic filters based on parameters that may or may not be passed.
+The `table` string is optional, but can be passed to qualify the columns to match.

 The parameters are nested objects with modifiers: